mosaic-design-system/docs/src/components/tooltip.md

       ## What is a Tooltip?

-      User-triggered popups that display informative text via a hover
+      A **Tooltip** is a pop-up that displays informative text and are triggered by the user hovering over something.

       - - -